-Once you start a blog that provides resources for pharmacists and pharmacy students, you can monetize it.
-By using affiliate marketing and ads, your blog can help bring in some passive income.
+Once you start a blog that provides resources for pharmacists or students, you can monetize it.
+By using affiliate marketing and ads, your blog can help bring in passive income.

 Creating test prep resources or offering one-on-one services for healthcare students can help generate extra income.
 Eric Chistianson, founder of the blog Med Ed 101, did this by creating numerous test prep resources.
-His prep materials can be used for pharmacist board certifications, the NAPLEX (North American Pharmacist Licensure Examination) and many others.
+His prep materials can be used for pharmacist board certifications, the North American Pharmacist Licensure Examination (NAPLEX) and many others.

-You can work for a multitude of clients by becoming a virtual assistant.
-Virtual assistants help with social media management, scheduling, billing, course development and more.
+You can work for online clients by becoming a virtual assistant.
+Virtual assistants have a variety of roles, such as helping with social media management, scheduling, billing, course development and more.

 It also doesn’t take much to get started.
-Begin by networking online, using LinkedIn and social media groups to start finding clients.
+Begin by networking online and using LinkedIn or social media groups to start finding clients.

-Social media and other online platforms can be used to create support groups for particular demographics in the pharmacy world.
-Once you’ve gained a solid following, you can monetize the group by selling tailored products, services or charge membership fees.
+Social media and other online platforms can be used to create support groups for demographics in the pharmacy world.
+Once you’ve gained a solid following, you can monetize the group by selling tailored products and services.
+You can also charge membership fees.

 For example, Dr. Suzanne Soliman created the Pharmacist Moms Group to advocate for women in pharmacy.
-The group has over 35,000 members and offers a variety of services and resources.
+Since then, the group has grown to over 35,000 members and offers a variety of services and resources.

 Proofreading can be done anytime or anywhere.
-Considering you’ve written plenty of academic papers, you’d be a great candidate to review academic assignments, research proposals and other medical content.
+Considering you’ve written plenty of academic papers, you’d be a great candidate to review academic assignments and research proposals.
 Depending on specializations and experience, you can also earn higher rates.

 I’m sure the challenges of pharmacy school are still fresh in your mind.
-You can become a tutor for pharmacy students in your area or use video conferencing to access a wider range of students.
+Therefore, you can become a tutor for pharmacy students in your area or use video conferencing to access a wider range of students.

 Medical transcription gigs are pretty straightforward since all you need is a laptop and the ability to write quickly.
 Though the pay isn’t great — PayScale states the average pay is about $15 per hour — it can be an easy job once you get the hang of it.

-Real estate can be a great way to grow wealth over time but require time and additional financial investment.
+Real estate can be a great way to grow wealth over time.
+But it requires time and additional financial investment.

 Start making more money as a pharmacist